Texans rookie Dameon Pierce scores first NFL touchdown, making statement in bid for starting job

-That same statement can be accurately made regarding the Texans’ rookie running back’s impressive bid for a starting job.

-Pierce, on the heels of his impressive NFL debut against the New Orleans Saints, started against the San Francisco 49ers and rushed for 37 yards and a touchdown in his first series Thursday night at NRG Stadium.
+On the heels of Pierce’s impressive NFL debut against the New Orleans Saints, started against the San Francisco 49ers and rushed for 37 yards and a touchdown on six carries in one series Thursday night during a 17-0 preseason victory at NRG Stadium.
 Pierce displayed an aggressive, ultra-physical demeanor against the NFC West franchise.

+“I’m just taking advantage of every opportunity,” Pierce said after the game inside the Texans’ locker room.
+“I’m grateful to be in this position.
+You can’t get too high, you can’t get too low.
+You’ve got to find that happy medium.
+Once you find that as an athlete, it’s easy to navigate.
+At the end of the day, you’re going to learn from it and get better from it.”

 The Texans sound more than convinced about Pierce’s upside.
 Ever since he rumbled for 20 yards on his first carry against the Saints, the excitement surrounding Pierce has been growing.

-“We’ve seen everything you need to see from a good running back,” coach Lovie Smith said this week.
-“He can catch the ball.
-He can run in between tackles.
-He’ll make you miss in the open field.
-Pads down low, there’s a lot of things to like about Dameon.”
+“Dameon Pierce has been that way every time we’ve given him the ball,” Texans coach Lovie Smith said.
+“He’s a good football player.
+We’ll be announcing starting lineups and all that, but our plan through the preseason was to let all the guys play, and then normally you let players play.
+They show you who should start, who should play.

+“Dameon has taken advantage of every opportunity he’s gotten.
+I think everybody that’s seen him play, the few games he’s played, you’ve been impressed.
+I thought Marlon Mack did some good things, too, carrying the ball.
+We have a strong running back room.
+We started camp that way, and they’ve confirmed everything we thought before camp.”

-Pierce is competing for playing time with veteran Marlon Mack.
-Mack, a former two-time 1,000-yard rusher, tore his Achilles two seasons ago and is still working to regain his old form.
+Pierce is competing for playing time with Mack.
+Mack, a former two-time 1,000-yard rusher with the Indianapolis Colts, tore his Achilles two seasons ago and is still working to regain his old form.
+Mack rushed for 55 yards on 10 carries in his best performance of the preseason.

+The Texans’ running game improved, rushing for 156 yards on 36 carries and nine first downs.

-“Play better,” Smith said when asked what the other running backs need to do to set themselves apart.
+“Play better,” Smith said before the game when asked what the other running backs need to do to set themselves apart.
 “It is that simple, really.
 It’s about production when you get opportunities, flash.
 Show us your best.
-At the end of training camp, the best of everyone is what we should’ve seen.
-If not, one last time to show us.”
+At the end of training camp, the best of everyone is what we should’ve seen.”

-Pierce was held out of the Texans’ preseason game against the New Orleans Saints.
+Pierce was held out of the Texans’ preseason game against the Los Angeles Rams.

 “I tried to sprinkle a little bit of magic in there,” Pierce said after the Saints game.
 “I don’t run with good intentions, to answer your question.
-I don’t be angry, just [a] real passionate about what I do.”
+I won’t be angry, just really passionate about what I do.”

 “Early on, we did a lot of work on him coming in,” Smith said.
 “We’ve seen his highlights, the best of him in college we saw.
 That’s on your mind.
 Then when he gets here, he was just eager.
 Every time the special teams work and you see him out here working, and then when he started playing.
 Early on there were signs, but you had to get in pads.

 “Then, we liked some things he did in pads.
 Training camp, we’re not doing a lot of live work.
-You get to the first game and you see what a player is like, live action.
-We’ve liked him every step along the way.
-We’re talking a lot about Dameon, but I’m going to say the same thing for, we like what Marlon has done, Royce, Rex, Dare (Ogunbowale).
-We have a good group.
-We have a good strong running back room.”
+You get to the first game and you see what a player is like, live-action.
+We’ve liked him every step along the way.”

-That remains to be seen.
-What is becoming more evident is that the Texans have found a young running back worth investing time and resources into developing.
+What is becoming evident is that the Texans have found a young running back worth investing time and resources into developing.

 Pierce once scored a touchdown for the Gators after getting his helmet knocked off.
-At the Senior Bowl, Pierce literally made a lot of noise with how much contact he generated against blitzing linebackers in pass-protection drills.
+At the Senior Bowl, Pierce literally made a lot of noise with how many contacts he generated against blitzing linebackers in pass-protection drills.

 Pierce has run the 40-yard dash in 4.59 seconds with a 34 1/2 inch vertical leap and bench pressed 225 pounds 21 times.
 The Georgia native rushed for 6,779 yards and scored 92 touchdowns in high school.